I recently got contacted on Twitter in regards to a hacked webpage:

 Another method (and obviously not foolproof) is to copy over all your files to a Windows system and scan them with an antivirus.
 An example of such antivirus, which works on both Linux and Windows, is ClamAV.
 I think you're starting to realize why back-ups are important.

 If you had any outdated plugins running, chances are very high the backdoor or script was created/added in that specific directory.
 For example for WordPress this is typically:

 You can also install a plugin for your CMS which can scan your web server for any infected files.
 (Which is ironic, but might still do the trick should you not be able to find anything manually.)

 Last but not least: check your access logs!
 See any unauthorized (FTP) logins for example?
-Contact your hosting provider - they might be able to assist you as well.
-For Wordpress this is for example:
+Take a look in any of these locations: